grncdr/node-any-db-adapter-spec/README.md

 var sql = 'SELECT * FROM test WHERE foo = '+adapter.namedParameterPrefix+'param1';
 ```

+Only adapters that do support named parameters should provide this property.

 ### Adapter.positionalParameterMarker

 Read-only string used for positional parameters in SQL queries, e.g., '?'.